White House bans network pool reporter from Rose Garden event

 A few minutes later, Collins was asked to come to Bill Shine's office.
 Shine, a former co-president of Fox News, is the new deputy chief of staff for communications.
 Shine and press secretary Sarah Sanders met Collins there.

-"They said 'You are dis-invited from the press availability in the Rose Garden today,'" Collins said.
+"They said 'You are dis-invited from the press availability in the Rose Garden today,'" Collins said in an interview.
 "They said that the questions I asked were inappropriate for that venue.
 And they said I was shouting."

 A video clip of the exchange shows that Collins was speaking the same way journalists in the press pool usually speak.